rwilliams/jrubywiki/IdeasOnIRPersistence.md

 ## Use it when you need it

 There is some amount of parsing which always needs to be done when loading a .rb file.
 However, if you consider most loaded methods in a class are never used then we should consider ways of being lazier and delay the amount of parsing we do.
 A hard scope boundary like a IRMethod can just save an offset to the section of a persisted file and load it on-demand when that method is first referenced.
 The details of this will highly change the actual format used for IR persistence.
 We can do a simple parse to find end boundary and not actually process anything or we can have pre-calculated offsets in an index and design the format around being able to seek around in the file.

+Pre-calculated offsets really pushes this towards a binary format.
+A human-readable format is nice for debugging purposes and for generating unit tests, but any character additions/subtractions will mess up all offsets.
+If we have a binary format, then it makes sense to have an assembler and disassembler.

+## Binary Format/Deferred Notes
+### constant pool(s)

+Extra notes on intern'ing.
+If we defer execution of methods we may need to have n segmented constant pools.
+One for mandatory section and m additional pools for each method?
+This will potentially mean extra interning since each method might use the same variable names, but that will be much less than what happens in current AST parser.

+### Tagged bits for constant pool

+instr arg_count arg1 ... argn

+Tagged arg values will know to draw actual values from constant pool.
+If an arg does not fit into word size it should be stored in constant pool with a tagged index.
+The other decision to make is word-size.